Aparavi-Operations/aparavi-cloud-receipts/aws/README.md

 ## Configure variables

-open VARIABLES.TF and fill mandatory variables
+open aws/VARIABLES.TF and fill default values for all mandatory variables

 ## Login to AWS